mgreiler/se-unlocked-website/src/posts/machine-learning-engineer-twitter.md

 audio: http://dts.podtrac.com/redirect.mp3/cdn.simplecast.com/audio/aaca90/aaca909a-e34f-49ae-a86f-f59e4fa807f0/c001c16a-7fff-4009-a35e-dd30088655ee/jigyasa-grover-recording-ready_tc.mp3
 ---

-In this episode, I talk to Jigyasa Grover, a machine learning engineer at Twitter.
+Jigyasa Grover, a machine learning engineer at Twitter, tells us about her successful career path through internships and research projects.
 Jigyasa is my first data engineer, and so it’s great to learn from her about what her day to day work entails.
-But in addition, she is also very ambitious and tells me about her successful career path through internships and research projects.

 **We talk about:**